Invoice Ninja Review

 Some users complain that the self-hosted software includes Invoice Ninja branding.
-You can pay $20/year for a white-label license to remove this branding or upgrade to the Pro or Enterprise plan.
+You can pay $20/year for a white-label license to remove this branding or upgrade to the Pro or Enterprise plans.

 Cloud-Based Or Locally-Installed

-Both.
-Invoice Ninja offers a SaaS, cloud-based invoicing software as well as an open-source invoicing program that you can download and self-host on your own computer.
+Invoice Ninja offers both a SaaS, cloud-based invoicing software as well as an open-source invoicing program that you can download and self-host on your computer.

 Invoice Ninja’s cloud-based plans are compatible with nearly any device so long as you have an internet connection.

 The self-hosted, locally-installed version of the software is a bit more particular in terms of system requirements.
 This version of Invoice Ninja requires PHP 7.0, 7.1, or 7.2 and MySQL.
 To learn more about self-hosting, check out Invoice Ninja’s system requirements or the user guide on its website.